benjaminmgross/asset_class/README.md

 	rolling_weights = asset_class.asset_class_and_subclass_by_interval(fgtix, 'quarterly')

 And that's it.
-Let's see the subclass attributions that adjusted r-squared algorithm came up with.
+Let's see the subclass attributions that the adjusted r-squared optimization algorithm came up with.

 	import matplotlib.pyplot as plt